 My dad, spring 1950, on the big step.
-He was born Richard Henry Britton, January 6 1927 here in Torrington, CT .
-The youngest of 15 children John Henry Britton had, Eugene, Minnie, Sadie, Harry, Nellie May, Florence and Henry by his first wife, Ella, and John, Edward, George, Joseph, Ernest, Howard, Evelyn, and baby Richard by his second wife, (Ella died in 1907, leaving 7 children motherless so ...he married my gramma), Helen Nellie Klink.
+He was born Richard Henry Britton, January 6 1927 in Torrington, CT .
+The youngest of 14 children John Henry Britton married Ella Taylor and had, Eugene, Minnie, Sadie, Harry, Nellie May, Florence and Henry by his first wife and John, Edward, George, Joseph, Ernest, Howard, Evelyn, and baby Richard by his second wife, Ella died in 1907, leaving 7 children motherless so ...So John had married my gramma, Helen Nellie Klink in Brooklyn NY>

-He worked for George's Tire and Zeller Tire here in Torrington.
-He had some good friends we went places with.
-He liked picnics, cookouts, driving trips, although mom found it hard to get him to stop at interesting places along the way to somewhere.
+He worked for George's Tire and Zeller Tire in Torrington.
+He had some good friends to go places with.
+He liked picnics, cookouts, fairs, driving trips, although mom found it hard to get him to stop at interesting places along the way to somewhere.

 We hung out with family a lot.
 His brothers George, Erney, John, Howard and his sister Evelyn.
 There were eleven cousins.
 My dad was the baby of his family, so most of my cousins were older than I.